 Kittisaro, a Rhodes Scholar, spent 15 years as a monk in the Forest Sangha of Ajahn Chah.
 A co-founder of Dharmagiri in South Africa and co-author of Listening to the Heart: A Contemplative Journey to Engaged Buddhism, he teaches worldwide.

-Listen to one of Kittisaro's talks: Ice to Water as Dukkha to Peace given at IMS on March 9, 2011 – 33 minutes, 22.7 MB Download
+Listen to one of Kittisaro's talks: Attending to the Immovable given at IMS on October 10, 2017 – 62 minutes, 43 MB Download

 Jack Kornfield trained as a Buddhist monk in Asia.
 He is a co-founder of IMS and Spirit Rock Meditation Center, and has taught meditation internationally since 1974.
 He holds a PhD in clinical psychology and is the author of a number of books, including No Time Like the Present: Finding Freedom and Joy Right Where You Are.